kkinnear/zprint/doc/reference.md

 minimize the wrapping that it will do when processing a file.
 There is a style called `:minimal-smart-wrap` which will configure it to make minimal changes but will also still fix up problems like those above.
+Minimal smart wrap will flow words from one line to the next less frequently, and will never flow words back up onto a line ending into several lowercase letters and terminated by a period.

 Note that all comment wrapping (including smart-wrap) is performed after all of the formatting of any code.
 Comment wrapping is thus independent of